Lionel Grant Tufnell

 In 1911, while commandant of the Royal Naval Engineering College, he was chosen to head the British naval mission to Greece, where he was given the rank of vice admiral in the Royal Hellenic Navy and enjoyed sweeping powers over the ships and shore establishments of the Greek navy.
-The mission's work was interrupted with the outbreak of the First Balkan War in October 1912, but its efforts, particularly in matters of training and gunnery practice, were important in modernizing the Greek navy and preparing it for its successful campaigns in the Balkan Wars.
+The mission's work was interrupted with the outbreak of the First Balkan War in October 1912, but its efforts, particularly in matters of training and gunnery practice, were important in modernising the Greek navy and preparing it for its successful campaigns in the Balkan Wars.
 Tufnell remained in Greece as an advisor to the Ministry of Naval Affairs until late 1913, when he returned to England.
 He was replaced by another British naval mission, which arrived in September 1913 and was headed by Rear Admiral Mark Kerr.

-He later became a full Admiral on the retired list.
+He later became a full admiral on the retired list.